Out-Law Guide | 23 Mar 2022 | 10:09 am | 4 min. read

-It should be noted that since 28 April 2014 transfers of unlisted shares and securities sold on "recognised growth markets", such as the Alternative Investment Market (AIM) and the ICAP Securities & Derivatives Exchange (ISDX) , are not subject to stamp duty.
+Since 28 April 2014, transfers of unlisted shares and securities sold on "recognised growth markets", such as the Alternative Investment Market (AIM) and the ICAP Securities & Derivatives Exchange (ISDX), are not subject to stamp duty.
 Similarly, from 28 April 2014, stamp duty has also not been payable on purchases of shares in exchange traded funds.

 For a document to be subject to stamp duty it must be signed in the UK, regardless of where in the world the assets are based.
 A document which is signed outside the UK can be subject to stamp duty if it relates to property in the UK or anything to be done in the UK.

 There is no direct obligation on a buyer of shares to pay stamp duty.
 However, unstamped or insufficiently stamped documents are not admissible evidence for any purpose other than during criminal court proceedings.
-Also a company secretary cannot register a share transfer unless the document has been properly stamped.
+In addition, a company secretary cannot register a share transfer unless the document has been properly stamped.

 Stamp duty is not payable when shares are transferred for less than £1000 (including any connected transfers).
 This has to be certified by signing the back of the stock transfer form.